Botanical Name: Campanula isophylla

 This trailing form also goes by the common names Italian Bellflower, Star of Bethlehem and Falling Stars.
 Popular varieties include snowy white 'Alba' and 'Stella White'...and violet-blue 'May' and 'Stella Blue'.

 To repot...or not.
 Repot campanula plants when their roots are visible at the surface of the soil.
 Wait till winter or early spring to repot -- never while it's blooming.
-Use a planter only 1-2 inches (1.5-5 cm) larger than the old one.
+Use a planter only 1-2 inches (2.5-5 cm) larger than the old one.
 Flowering plants bloom best when they're roots are a little snug in the pot.
-If you want to use a decorative container that doesn't have drainage holes, use it as a cachepot; just slip your plain nursery pot into the cachepot.
+If you want to use a decorative container that doesn't have drainage holes, use it as a cachepot; just slip your plain nursery pot into the cachepot to cover it up.

 Remove spent blooms.
 You'll not only keep your flowering plant looking its best, you'll encourage more blooms.